radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 Discuss the rationale behind architectural choices and alternative options considered during the design process.
 -->
+The design of this feature will require updates to the versioned datamodel, the conversion functions, the containers typespec and the common typespec to leverage the new secret reference type and provide support for secret stores in environment variables beyond the current support for environment variables with a string value.

 #### Advantages (of each option considered)
 <!--